Automated Code Review Assignments: An Alternative Perspective of Code Ownership on GitHub: Empirical Study

 These indicators capture both direct adherence to ownership policies—cases where CODEOWNERS perform the expected review, approve or merge actions—and indirect adherence, where responsibilities are fulfilled by others.

 Figure \ref{fig:codeowners_activties_comparison} compares code owner participation across the two coverage groups.
-In the low-coverage sample ($\leq$10\% of files protected), participation by code owners in specific actions was modest: 14\% of merged PRs involving protected files were authored by a code owner, 30\% reviewed by one, 27\% approved by one, and 22\% merged by a code owner.
+In the low-coverage sample ($\leq$10\% of files protected), participation by code owners in specific actions was modest.
+A code owner authored the sampled PR in 14\% of these repositories, reviewed it in 30\%, approved it in 27\%, and merged it in 22\%.
 These values suggest that when CODEOWNERS coverage is minimal, projects rely on informal review processes or broader contributor participation.
-In contrast, high-coverage repositories ($\geq$90\% of files protected) demonstrated somewhat greater involvement of designated owners at the action level: 17\% of merged PRs were authored by a code owner, 26\% reviewed, 26\% approved, and 40\% merged by a code owner.
-The notably higher rate of merges by designated owners indicates that extensive CODEOWNERS adoption correlates with more consistent enforcement, particularly for final approval and integration decisions.
+In contrast, high-coverage repositories ($\geq$90\% of files protected) showed higher owner involvement at the merge stage, with comparable review and approval rates: an owner authored the sampled PR in 17\% of these repositories, reviewed it in 26\%, approved it in 26\%, and merged it in 40\%. \revtwo[S3]{The main difference between the groups is at the merge stage, where an owner merged the sampled PR in 40\% of high-coverage repositories versus 22\% of low-coverage ones; authoring is modestly higher (17\% versus 14\%) and review and approval are broadly similar.
+Treating each repository's owner involvement at a stage as a binary outcome, we test these differences with Fisher's exact test on the size-matched samples (81 repositories per group; Appendix~\ref{app:adherence_tests}).
+Only the merge-stage difference is statistically significant (\emph{p}~=~0.027, odds ratio~=~2.29, Cohen's \emph{h}~=~0.38); the authoring, review, and approval differences are not (\emph{p}~$\geq$~0.66).
+Broader CODEOWNERS coverage is thus associated with more consistent owner enforcement specifically at the final integration (merge) stage.}

+\revone[3.III]{These raw differences, however, are largely a structural effect of coverage rather than a behavioral one.
+Coverage strongly determines how often a pull request even touches an owned file: only 11\% of pull requests in low-coverage repositories modify an owned file, versus 93\% in high-coverage repositories.
+Considering all pull requests, a code owner merged 21\% of them in high-coverage repositories but only 2\% in low-coverage ones (Cohen's $h=0.68$, a large effect).
+Conditional on a pull request actually modifying an owned file, that is, when an owner is genuinely responsible, the difference collapses to a small effect: owners merged 19\% of such pull requests under low coverage and 23\% under high coverage ($h=0.11$), and the review, approval, and authoring differences are likewise negligible ($h\leq0.13$; Appendix~\ref{app:coverage_control}).
+Broader coverage therefore raises owner involvement chiefly by placing owners on more pull requests, as the mechanism intends, rather than by making owners more diligent on the pull requests they already own.}